bahtou/JavaScript-and-jQuery-playing-with-Node/NOTES.md

 The `_js` folder should now contain 3three folders.

 * Chapter 8 has a folder labeled `images` with a single image file: `arrow.png`.
-Copy and paste the image file into the `_image` folder.
+Copy and paste the image file into the `_images` folder.

 ## misc